apexpl/apex_v1/docs/di.md

 # Dependency Injection

 Apex fully implements PSR11 compliant dependency injection, and uses the [app class](app.md) as the container.
-If you are unfamiliar with dependency injection, a good starting guide can be found at: [Getting Started - The Dependency Injectiom Container for Humans](http://php-di.org/doc/getting-started.html)
+If you are unfamiliar with dependency injection, a good starting guide can be found at: [Getting Started - The Dependency Injection Container for Humans](http://php-di.org/doc/getting-started.html)

 1. <a href="#overview">Overview</a>
 2. <a href="#container_methods">Container Methods</a>